 By reading industry periodicals and regularly checking what the competition is offering, you can help the company to stay on the right course and avoid being blindsided by new threats that no one else noticed.

-In the NFL, the players with the highest “football IQ” don’t just practice drills pertaining to their position; they spend an inordinate amount of time studying tape on opposing teams for trend recognition.
+In the NFL, the players with the highest “football IQ” don’t just practice drills pertaining to their position; they spend an inordinate amount of time studying videos on opposing strong teams for trend recognition.
 This allows them to decipher what the opponent is going to do and adjust course immediately, which can seem paranormal to those watching the game from the sidelines.

 As Winston Churchill once said: “Success is stumbling from failure to failure with no loss of enthusiasm.”

 When you embrace new challenges and refuse to give up after temporary setbacks, your chances of success increase exponentially.
 Fortune favors the brave, but only the persistently brave.